gary-archer/kubernetes-oidc-integration/README.md

 Kubernetes user level access typically represents employees that you organize into groups.\
 Each group can be assigned restricted Kubernetes permissions using role based access control.

-Your authorization server can issue ID tokens that Kubernetes treats as user assertions to authenticate users.\
+Your authorization server can issue user JWTs that Kubernetes treats as user assertions to authenticate users.\
-Kubernetes allows you to map an ID token claim like `employee_groups` to a Kubernetes role:
+Kubernetes allows you to map a token claim like `employee_groups` to a Kubernetes role:

 ```json
 {